NBISweden/workshop-RNAseq/labs/isoform-visualisation.md

 # Importing the Pac bio reads mapped to the genome

-You can use a web browser to access the BAM file containing all PacBio reads mapped to the genome  from uppmax `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/).
+You can download the BAM file containing all PacBio reads mapped to the genome from uppmax

+`/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/pacbio/bamfile/`.

 How do the PacBio reads from full length transcripts compare to the transcripts assembled from short reads?